Amazon’s Alexa takes another step into the future with her new feature, Alexa Hunches.

 The Hunches feature is very similar to Alexa Routines – the difference is that Hunches goes one step further in helping to identify if an attached smart home device is not working.

-I do believe that setting up Routines or Hunches can really help to keep seniors safer and to help keep caregivers from worrying so much about their senior loved ones.
+I do believe that setting up Routines or Hunches can really help keep seniors safer and help keep caregivers from worrying so much about their senior loved ones.

 Here are some reasons why: